-Tip (after cutting out the neck opening): Cut out the two 2” circles first on either side, then cut out the visor.
+- Cut the neck opening first.
+Then cut out the two 2” circles first on either side, and finally cut out the visor.
 As you go along the outside of the visor, stop occasionally to tape it to hold it in place.

-The pivots are the parts that attach the visor to the helmet and allow it to rotate up and down.
-The circular piece attaches to the helmet side, while the wedge-shaped piece bolts to the visor.
-I designed this pair in Solidworks, where I could match the mating surfaces of the pivots to the exact curve of the 14" sphere.
-I also made sure they could be printed without any support material so they can be made on any 3D printer.
-Contact me for the .stl files of my pivots, or feel free to design your own!
+The helmet and visor are held together with the pivots.
+The circular part attaches to the helmet side, while the wedge-shaped part bolts to the visor.
+I designed this pair in Solidworks, so I could match the mating surfaces of the pivots to the exact curve of the 14" sphere.
+They can be printed without support material on any 3D printer.

 Pivots on helmet:

-Once your pivots are printed, check the fit of the helmet-side circular pieces in the 2” diameter holes, and file away any unevennes.
+Once your pivots are printed, check the fit of the helmet-side circular pieces in the 2” diameter holes, and sand the helmet until they fit.
 Then, tape the piece in place and mark the location of each hole using a dry-erase marker.
 Drill the helmet-side holes with a 7/32” drill bit.
 At this point, you could cover the raw edges on the helmet using 1/2" black tape.
-Use #10-24 x 3/8” machine head bolts and cap-nuts to attach the round pivots.
+Use the following hardware to attach them:

 Pivots on visor:

 Next, tape the visor-side pivots in place and test-assemble the visor to the helmet to make sure it can open and close fully (use the 1/4-20 x 1" bolts).
 Mark the hole locations and remove the tape and pivot before drilling into the visor.
-Attach the pivot with #10-24 x 3/4” countersunk bolts and cap-nuts.
+Attach the visor pivots using the following hardware:

-Cut the silver edging to length to cover the top and bottom edges of the visor.
-Boom, finished edges!
+Cut the silver edging to length to cover the top and bottom edges of the visor for a finished edge.

 Time for LEDs!

-The LEDs I used are 5050 RGB LEDs in a silicone-encased waterproof strip.
-The adhesive backing makes them easy to install in the helmet.
-They come with a controller, remote, and IR receiver so you can change the color while you’re wearing it and no pre-programming is necessary.
-There are a number of additions you could make to them --Arduino audio controller, anyone?
+The ones I used are 5050 RGB LEDs in a silicone-encased waterproof strip.
+The flexibility makes them easy to install in the helmet.
+An added controller and remote mean you can change the color while you’re wearing it and no pre-programming is necessary.
+There are a number of additions you could make to them -- Arduino audio controller, anyone?